orangeduck/Cello-Website/pages/learn-quickstart.md

 use it to mean _a pointer compatible with the Cello runtime_.

 For basic types this is all that is required to interact with Cello.
-We can allocate already allocate objects of this type either on the heap or on the stack, show them, compare them, put them in collections, and much more.
+We can already allocate objects of this type either on the heap or on the stack, show them, compare them, put them in collections, and much more.

     /* Allocate on Stack or Heap */